 - The effect of each group on the latency of evasion in model rats

 The positive control group (meperidine group) showed a more pronounced efficacy, almost at the same level as the normal control group.
-Test drug group 1 and test drug group 2 did not show efficacy compared to the AD model group, but test drug group 3 showed a significant effect on memory improvement compared to the AD model, although not as pronounced as the positive control group, but its efficacy was significantly different (p<0.05).
+Test drug group 1 and test drug group 2 did not show efficacy compared to the AD model group.
+Still, test drug group 3 showed a significant effect on memory improvement compared to the AD model, although not as pronounced as the positive control group.
+Still, its efficacy was significantly different (p<0.05).

 Table 1 Statistical table of the latency period of evasion in rats